 The tool normalizes the Domain Authority, which allows for a good comparison between websites that have different volumes of links.
 As you can see from the graph above, the blue line sticks out quite a bit from the other four websites, which indicates some kind of anomaly.
 This particular graph is actually from a previous SEO project where the client came to us with a link profile problem.
 Their profile was the blue line above, which clearly shows something strange was going on that needed further analysis.

-Moz also do this within link explorer for a single domain:
+Moz also does this within link explorer for a single domain:

 I’ll show you an example using an export from Moz Link Explorer.